open/close all folders

 Shoot-Em Up Games

-- Then there's the gimmicky Ghost Team, which reverses the usual setup, but making the attacks stronger than other teams.
+- Imperishable Night has the Boundary Team as the closest thing to balance, with Reimu's wide-ranging attack for standard enemies and Yukari having strong, focused shots for bosses, though they their own gimmick in the form of homing attacks.
+The Magic Team emphasizes damage at the cost of coverage.
+The Scarlet Team, on the other hand, is all about coverage, with Sakuya having wide but (very) weak attacks, and Remilia having a more powerful, focused shot but familiar she can have attack for her wherever she wants.
+Then there's the gimmicky Ghost Team, which reverses the usual setup, but making the attacks stronger than other teams.
 It's the half-human Youmu who has the focused shots, while the Youkai side Yuyuko is the one with spread-out shots.
 They're also the only team whose Youkai meter maxes at 50% Human.

-- Ten Desires works similarly: Reimu and Marisa are about the same, Sanae replaces the Scarlet Team, and is a pure spread type, and Youmu is even weirder here.
+- Ten Desires works similarly: Reimu is still nominally balanced with unfocused homing shots and a strong focused shot and Marisa is still all about raw damage, Sanae replaces the Scarlet Team, and is a pure spread type, and Youmu is even weirder here.
 Youmu's unfocused options are ghosts that trail behind her, while her focused "shot" is a charge attack that will release a series of huge sword slashes.